vladfilimon/vladfilimon.github.io/_posts/2020-05-28-Solidity-ERC20-Short-Address-Attack.md

 If the lengt of the encoded arguments happens to be less than expected, EVM will auto-pad extra zeros to the arguments untill the correct lenghth of 32 bytes is reached.
 ## Few words about calling a contract
  The input data payload for calling a contract is a hex-serialized string consisting of:
-- First 4 bytes represent the method signature (Keccak hash of the function's prototype together with the argument types (as Solidity supports [function overloading](https://solidity.readthedocs.io/en/v0.5.10/contracts.html?highlight=function%20overloading#function-overloading).
+- First 4 bytes represent the method signature (Keccak hash of the function's prototype together with the argument types, as Solidity supports [function overloading](https://solidity.readthedocs.io/en/v0.5.10/contracts.html?highlight=function%20overloading#function-overloading)).
 For the ERC20 token interface, the signature of the `transfer(address, uint256)` would be:
 ```
 > web3.sha3("transfer(address,uint256)");
 "0xa9059cbb2ab09eb219583f4a59a5d0623ade346d962bcd4e46b11da047c9049b"